psychemedia/pentrich-uprising/tellings/13_spencer_perceval_assassination.md

 Vile Belingham, infuriate, took away.

 In thee, O Perctal, the nation view'd
-The Statesman's ardour aud the Patriot's fire,
+The Statesman's ardour and the Patriot's fire,
 Thy honest heart with steady aim pursued
 Whate'er the Country's weal seem'd to require.